EmmettGrogan/Hello-World/README.md

 # Hello-World
 Just a formality...Greetings fellow Earthlings and visitors

-66yo lifelong learner in a village in the Canadian Rockies...
+74 yo lifelong learner in a village in the Canadian Rockies...

 # nearly forgot to include REM